Machine-learning-and-complex-systems/NNCME/README.md

 (e) For hyperparameters such as dt, please use those in the Supplementary table II,III of the manuscript as a reference for your model.

+## Optional implementation:

-(f) Optional: Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option args.net='rnn' or 'transformer'.
+(a) Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option args.net='rnn' or 'transformer'.

-(g) Optional: If certain species count has a constrained maximum limit, please put it into the variable "MConstrain"
+(b) If certain species count has a constrained maximum limit, please put it into the variable "MConstrain"

-(h) Optional: For some examples (e.g. toggle switch), there is another function with name 'Mask' in its `.py` file.
+(c) For some examples (e.g. toggle switch), there is another function with name 'Mask' in its `.py` file.
 The 'Mask' function allows only the reactions with such a proper count to occur.
 For example, DNA typically has the count of 0 or 1 inside a cell.

-(i) Optional: If the total species count obeys a conservation law, please set the variable "conservation=initialD.sum()" as the total initial count of all species.
+(d) If the total species count obeys a conservation law, please set the variable "conservation=initialD.sum()" as the total initial count of all species.

-(j) Optional: `main2.py` use samples from the same probability distribution at the last training step. `main.py` use samples over the last $10$ training steps where the loss function already converges.
+(e) One can use `main2.py` to generate samples from the same probability distribution at the last training step. (`main.py` use samples over the last $10$ training steps where the loss function already converges.)

-(k) Optional: `ParameterSearch.py` has a for loop to scan hyperparameters and call our current main script in the for loops: each for loop just runs the main script for around $10$ time steps and output the converged loss, such that one can compare the loss across different hyperparameters.
+(f) `ParameterSearch.py` has a for loop to scan hyperparameters and call our current main script in the for loops: each for loop just runs the main script for around $10$ time steps and output the converged loss, such that one can compare the loss across different hyperparameters.

+(g) `PlotLoss.py` can be used to plot the loss function during the training so as to evaluating the accuracy of the VAN.

 --------------------------------------------------------------------------------------------------------------------------------------------